Learn where to go for the credit card that will serve your start-up best. Also, find out what goes into a company's credit score.

 Main benefits

 The card's cheap annual cost is one of its main selling points.
 For only £30, businesses have access to a wide range of financial incentives, such as 1% cashback on all transactions.
-Consequently, the yearly charge is virtually nullified for any company spending above £3,000.
-This is especially helpful for enterprises with high recurring costs, since the cash rebates may have a significant impact on their bottom line.

-❌ No point system for rewards.
+✔️ Up to 3 free extra cards.❌ No point system for rewards.

-❌ Requires a Santander current account for your company.
+✔️ No minimum sales volume.❌ Requires a Santander current account for your company.

-Top Business Credit Cards for Start-Ups — Buying Guide
+Top Business Credit Cards for Start-Ups: Buying Guide

 Let’s explore these services further as a topic.